 New Jersey took a big step forward in May 2008 when Family Leave Insurance legislation was signed into law, but there is still more that can be done.
 In addition to Family Leave Insurance, New Jersey’s working families need paid sick days to care for themselves, their child or other family member when illness strikes or to attend routine medical appointment; and they need a few hours each year to attend a child’s school event or participate in a parent-teacher conference or other school activity.

-The New Jersey Time to Care Coalition is building on the successful earned sick days campaigns in Jersey City and Newark to advance a statewide paid sick days standard for all New Jersey workers.
+The New Jersey Time to Care Coalition is building on the successful earned sick days campaigns in Jersey City, Newark and other municipalities to advance a statewide paid sick days standard for all New Jersey workers.

 Everyone benefits when workers are able to balance job obligations and family needs.
 Giving workers financial security by allowing them to take paid leave to deal with their own illness, a child’s illness, or a parent’s recovery from a stroke not only improves outcomes for children families, but also raises worker morale and productivity.